swathivaddineni/Email-SMS-Spam-Detection/README.md

 --------------
 Conclusion

 The Email Spam Detection system effectively classifies emails with high accuracy using Naive Bayes and TF-IDF.
-Future work can explore deep learning models for better performance and real-time email filtering.
+Future work can explore deep learning models for better performance and real-time email filtering..